pheeria/dotfiles/README.md

 ## Brew

-1. Use `brew dump` to create a dumpfile with all of the currently installed brew packages
+1. Use `brew bundle dump` to create a dumpfile with all of the currently installed brew packages
 2. Use `brew bundle` to install all of the packages in the `Brewfile`
 3. [Tips & Tricks](https://gist.github.com/ChristopherA/a579274536aab36ea9966f301ff14f3f)